pikachuchu777/Ai-Competition/README.md

 # Transaction Alert Prediction

-This project addresses the Account Alert Prediction task by modeling financial transactions as a heterogeneous interaction graph.
+This project addresses the account alert prediction task by modeling financial transactions as a heterogeneous interaction graph.

 ## 📖 Model Overview